 Terms and conditions when labelling our products under your own brand, labelling advice, safety assessment / report information and more

 Here at The Soap Shop we give you the option to buy our potted and bottled products and soap unlabelled for you to add your own labelling if you wish.
-Due to current regulations, there are some guidelines that you must abide by to sell products legally in the UK / EU and we explain them fully here.
-In this article we also give advice on the CPNP (Cosmetic Product Notification Portal), what information your own labelling should legally contain, details regarding cosmetic product safety reports and your responsibilities regarding insurance.
+Due to current regulations, there are some guidelines that you must abide by to sell products legally in the UK and we explain them fully here.
+In this article we also give advice on the SCPN (Submit Cosmetics Product Notification) Portal, what information your own labelling should legally contain, details regarding cosmetic product safety reports and your responsibilities regarding insurance.

-Your responsibilities as a re-seller with regards to the CPNP:
+Your responsibilities as a re-seller with regards to the SCPN Portal:

-The simple rule is, if you are selling products with our labels on you do not have any responsibilities with regards to registering products on the CPNP, as manufacturers all of our products are pre-registered on the CPNP by us.
+The simple rule is, if you are selling products with our labels on you do not have any responsibilities with regards to registering products on the SCPN, as manufacturers all of our products are pre-registered on the SCPN by us.

-- All products for sale in the UK / EU must be registered on the CPNP (Central Product Notification Portal)
+- All products for sale in the UK must be registered on the SCPN

-- All products for sale in the UK / EU must have a ‘responsible person’ assigned to them to enable the product to be traced and for the purpose of gaining information regarding that product.
+- All products for sale in the UK must have an RP (Responsible Person) assigned to them to enable the product to be traced and for the purpose of gaining information regarding that product.

-- The responsible person for all products manufactured by The Soap Shop Ltd is Faye Rogerson.
+- The RP for all products manufactured by The Soap Shop Ltd is Faye Rogerson.

 ALL OF OUR PRODUCTS ARE REGISTERED ON THE PORTAL.